Sonic the Hedgehog (1991 video game): 8-bit version

 A version of Sonic the Hedgehog was developed by Ancient and released in late 1991 for Sega's 8-bit consoles, the Master System and Game Gear.
 Its plot and gameplay mechanics are similar to the 16-bit version, though some level themes and digital assets are different and Chaos Emeralds are scattered throughout levels rather than bonus stages.
 Gameplay as a whole is simplified; the level design is flatter and has a larger focus on exploration, with no vertical loops, and Sonic cannot re-collect his rings after being hit.
 The game has a different soundtrack composed by Yuzo Koshiro, which includes adaptations of music from the original version.
 It was the final game released for the Master System in North America.
-The Master System version was re-released for Wii's Virtual Console service in North America and Europe in August 2008.
+The Master System version was re-released for the Wii's Virtual Console service in North America and Europe in August 2008.
 The Game Gear version was re-released for the Nintendo 3DS Virtual Console on June 13, 2013, and included as an unlockable game in Sonic Adventure DX: Director's Cut for GameCube and Windows and Sonic Mega Collection Plus for PlayStation 2, Xbox, and Windows.
+It was also released along with the other 11 Game Gear Sonic games on Sonic Origins Plus in 2023.